jenfarwell/quickchat/README.md

-# Inference Testing Chat Application
+# QuickChat: Test Application for OpenAI API-compatible Inference Providers

 A frontend-only React application that provides a chat interface for OpenAI API endpoints.